GabrielF98/fouriersmooth/docs/example.rst

 You can smooth a supernova spectrum using the following code.

-This example uses a spectrum of SN2004gq taken from `WISeREP <https://www.wiserep.org/object/8340>_`
+This example uses a spectrum of SN2004gq taken from `WISeREP <https://www.wiserep.org/object/8340>`_.
+You can obtain the spectrum on GitHub `here <https://github.com/GabrielF98/fouriersmooth/tree/example>`_.

 .. code-block:: Python